tektoncd/dashboard/docs/dev/installer.md

 ./scripts/installer help
 ```

-It should output the following message:
+It will produce output similar to the following:

 ```bash
 Global command syntax: